asiafrolova/Api-calculator/README.md

-# Hi, this a calculator
+# Hi, this is a calculator
 That supports simple opearations such as multiplication, division, addition and substraction.
 ### Types of opearations:
 "/" - division